JakubSmid/SlicerSEEG/README.md

 - [ ] estimate bolt tip as extrapolation of the first and last contact and apply additional random translation away from the axis
 - [ ] evaluation script
 - [ ] batch loading (as a test function?)

+# Known issues
+- [ ] while fitting the electrode with less than 5 contacts, out of range warning is raised